HHS/simpler-grants-gov/documentation/decisions/adr/000n-ticketing-system.md

 #### Must Have

-- **Onboarding:** New users can be onboarded to the tool for no cost to the user in a process that takes less than 2 days
 - **Ticket Tracking:** Tickets can be organized into sprints and tracked as part of larger milestones or epics
 - **Public Access:** Without logging in, members of the public can see tickets that are being worked on
 - **Public Requests:** Members of the public can submit bug reports and feature requests and track how that work is being prioritized